Nikhil-Emmanuel/The-AIBert/README.md

 - Never expose your `.env` file
 - Use `.gitignore` to exclude sensitive files
 - Always use HTTPS when deployed

 ---

+## 🔮 Future Improvements
+- Will be able to grade paper manuscripts
+- Upload pictures, PDFs, texts,etc
+- Enabling text recognition using OCR technologies
+- Further easing the burden on teachers by assisting in grading and feedbacks

+---